vaadin/web-components/packages/date-picker/README.md

 Apache License 2.0

-Vaadin collects development time usage statistics to improve this product.
+Vaadin collects usage statistics at development time to improve this product.
 For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.